 As an expert Certified Behaviorist and Trainer, Russell needs to experience what is going on firsthand with your dog in his care, away from the parents and the home environment that may be contributing to the underlying behavior problem.
 This way he can thoroughly evaluate your dog’s behavior, health, and training and reduce problem behaviors and teach new appropriate behaviors instead.

 It is imperative not to create more fear, anxiety, and stress but instead to work to reduce any underlying fear and build trust, love, connection, confidence, safety, and communication.

-Ultimately, from fear-free foundational relationship-building exercises cultivated throughout your dog’s boarding and training time with us your dog’s understanding goes up and their fear goes down, enabling them to learn obedience training and many other cues and behaviors in a comfortable, optimal, enjoyable and loving environment where they look forward to learning and wanting to please.
+Ultimately, fear-free foundational relationship-building exercises cultivated throughout your dog’s boarding and training time with Russell, allow your dog’s thinking, learning, and understanding to increase and their fears to go down.
+This enables a dog to learn obedience training and many other cues and behaviors in a comfortable, optimal, enjoyable, and loving environment where they look forward to learning and wanting to please.

-My goal is to educate and teach the dog and family simultaneously, as quickly as possible as you are the ones living with your dog and need to understand how, why, when, and what to do in order to effect change.
-This is also the most cost-effective method.
+Russell’s goal is to educate and teach the dog and family simultaneously, as quickly as possible as you are the ones living with your dog and need to understand how, why, when, and what to do in order to effect change.
+This is also the most cost-effective and time-effective method.

 The average time spent in our Los Angeles board and train school is three weeks.
-Some service dogs stay for months and some puppies or dogs with minimal issues stay 7 days.
+Some service dogs stay for months and some puppies or dogs with minimal issues stay for 7 days/6 nights.
 The minimum amount of time a dog may stay for boarding and training is for 7 days/6 nights.
-Our Los Angeles dog training and boarding programs are designed this way to optimize your dog’s learning process and experience.
+Our Los Angeles dog training and boarding programs are designed this way with uninterrupted continuity, and consistency to optimize your dog’s learning process and experience.